shisaga/Techorbitz/README.md

 - Data protection protocols
 - Enterprise-grade security

-This website positions TechOnigx as a leading technology partner capable of handling enterprise-level projects while also providing affordable developer recruitment services.
-The comprehensive feature set and professional design will effectively attract Fortune 500 clients and showcase our extensive technical expertise.# TechOnigx
+This website positions TechXak as a leading technology partner capable of handling enterprise-level projects while also providing affordable developer recruitment services.
+The comprehensive feature set and professional design will effectively attract Fortune 500 clients and showcase our extensive technical expertise.# TechXak
-# TechOnigx
+# TechXak